 - A. Pipe shall be schedule 40 black steel with welded, or threaded joints. - B. Pipe smaller than 2" can be type L hard drawn copper pipe. - 1.
 Joints shall be silver brazed or mechanically compressed fittings. - a.
 Solder must meet standards for utilization in a soldered joint suitable for 150 lb. service minimum. - C. All changes in direction and branches shall be manufactured fittings. - D. All high points shall have air vents with a service valve. - 1.
 Automatic air vents shall be installed in mechanical rooms. - 2.
-Manuals air vents shall be installed at each coil. - E. Flexible pipe connections for condenser water service shall be suitable for 150 psi of working pressure. - F. Expansion tank shall be installed in mechanical plant. - G. Air separator shall be installed in mechanical plant. - H. Differential pressure sensors taps shall be installed on side of pipe. - I. Install dielectric fittings in piping at connections of dissimilar metals. - J. T&P ports shall be installed on either side of water coils and equipment. - K. Pipe shall be supported every 8 feet including vertical runs. - L. Pipe shall be sleeved when penetrating walls, ceilings, and floors. - 1.
+Manuals air vents shall be installed at each coil. - E. Flexible pipe connections for condenser water service shall be suitable for 150 psi of working pressure. - F. Expansion tank shall be installed in mechanical plant and correct tank pressure verified. - G. Air separator shall be installed in mechanical plant. - H. Differential pressure sensors taps shall be installed on side of pipe. - I. Install dielectric fittings in piping at connections of dissimilar metals. - J. T&P ports shall be installed on either side of water coils, equipment, and within 12" of any installed control device. - K. Pipe shall be supported every 8 feet including vertical runs. - L. Pipe shall be sleeved when penetrating walls, ceilings, and floors. - 1.
 Sleeves where piping penetrates walls, floors, or ceiling, do not count as support. - M. Walls shall not be used as piping support.